Smana/workshop_kubernetes_2021/docs/03_wordpress.md

 ### Configure your pods

-A `ConfigMap` is a kubernetes resources that stores non-sensitive data.
+A `ConfigMap` is a kubernetes resource that stores non-sensitive data.
 Its content can be consumed as config files, environment variables or command args.

 Let's consider that we need a configfile to be mounted in our wordpress deployment as well as an environment variable made available.